Written by

 After that, you get a macOS High Sierra bootable USB on Windows.
 If you want to get more details, follow: How to create a macOS bootable USB from Windows 10/11?

-If you think this guide about how to create USB bootable macOS High Sierra is readable and helpful, why not share it with others?
+If you think this guide about how to create a USB bootable macOS High Sierra is readable and helpful, why not share it with others?